macstadium/orka-tekton/README.md

 ## Configuring A Kubernetes Service Account

-In order to use the `orka-init` and `orka-teardown` tasks, you will need to configure a Kubernetes service account along with a cluster role and cluster role binding as follows:
+To use the `orka-init` and `orka-teardown` tasks, you will need to configure a Kubernetes service account along with a cluster role and cluster role binding as follows:

 ```yaml
 ---